MJKWoolnough/gedcom/README.md

 }
 ```

-VerifiedFamilyEventDetail is a GEDCOM structure type
+VerifiedFamilyEventDetail is a GEDCOM structure type.

 #### type VerifiedIndividualFamEventDetail